A photo of the NYC Skyline

 How is criminal possession of stolen property related to larceny charges?

-Criminal possession of stolen property often comes with larceny charges.
+Criminal possession of stolen property often comes with theft charges.
 It’s when a person knowingly possesses stolen property to benefit themselves or to hinder the owner’s recovery.
 It is crucial to hire experienced New York criminal lawyers to identify potential defenses.

 If I’m charged with larceny, when should I call a lawyer?